A Vital Part of George Mason University

 - Building new and growing career paths in the arts for alumni and professional artists

 In 2011 an important relationship was built with Acting for Young People (AFYP), a thriving community theater non-profit whose Founder/Director, Mary Lechter, also serves on the Mason School of Theater faculty.
-Acting for Young People and the Academy then merged establishing AFYP as the Academy’s Theater division, with Lechter continuing to serve as AFYP Director and the Academy’s Associate Director.
+Acting for Young People and the Academy then merged establishing AFYP as the Academy’s Theater division, with Lechter continuing to serve as AFYP Director and then the Academy’s Executive Director.

 As Mason Community Arts Academy continues to grow and prosper, we will strive to bring the highest caliber arts instruction to the surrounding community as George Mason University leads the way to ensure a vibrant future for our region and beyond!